Cam position sensor — 7.3 CPS — was one of the first parts I replaced on my 2002 7.3 Powerstroke diesel.

 This is the exact scenario that has many 7.3 Powerstroke owners, myself included, carrying a spare CPS in our glove boxes.

-And one quick way to tell if it's your cam sensor is dead.
+A couple quick ways to tell if it's your cam sensor is dead:

 After 2002 the 7.3 diesel's instrument cluster changed and the "dead" tach was no longer an indication that the CPS had failed.